 5. Small Dog Rescue of New England

-- Address: Rhode Island
+- Location: New England, founded in Rhode Island

 - Website: Small Dog Rescue of New England